s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ✅ Best for **non-blocking**, modern async tasks.

----

-Excellent — this is a *classic Java concurrency interview question* that often separates those who just know multithreading syntax from those who understand *thread context and design trade-offs.*
+*thread context and design trade-offs.*

-Let’s go through it **step-by-step — concept, internals, real-world use cases, and pitfalls.**

----

 ## 🧩 **1️⃣ What is `ThreadLocal`?**